DECAfpga/Demistify_example/README.md

 gedit project_defs.tcl
 #edit demistify_config_pkg.vhd.
 Usually does not need to be modified, except component guest_mist.
 In this example we will define the component later in the board_top.vhd so doesn't need to modify this file
 gedit demistify_config_pkg.vhd
 # edit firmware/config.h and #define / #undef accordingly to your core options.
-For this simple core example we can leave it as it is by default
+From the default settings change just #define CONFIG_WITHOUT_FILESYSTEM  because no SD is needed
 gedit firmware/config.h
-#edit firmware/overrides.c No ROM or VHD is needed in this core so everything can be removed, but we can leave it as it is if we want to show the OSD at startup
+#edit firmware/overrides.c No ROM or VHD is needed in this core so remove everything.
 gedit firmware/overrides.c

 ########### Edit files in board folder